-The CABC Indicators of Compliance with Standards for Birth Centers started out as an internal document created to provide necessary guidance for Accreditation Specialists and Review

-Panelists to use during the accreditation process.
-This document helps to determine the degree to which each freestanding birth center is adhering to the AABC Standards, as well as requirements and recommendations for improvement when indicated.
+The CABC Indicators for Compliance with the Standards began as an internal document created to provide necessary guidance for site visitors and decision panels to use during the accreditation process.
+This document helps to determine the degree to which each birth center is adhering to the AABC Standards, as well as requirements and recommendations for improvement when indicated.

 In recent years it has become a public document in alignment with the CABC's dedication to organization transparency and education.
 Register here to get the most current CABC Indicators and alerts about updates: